Chapter 5: Book and Chapter models. Internal API. Render chapter.

 export default withAuth(withLayout(ReadChapter), { loginRequired: false });

-Let’s discuss parts of ReadChapter
+Let’s discuss parts of ReadChapter page that are missing code:

 this.state = {